Monty

 How to Pronounce Monty

 Our model has identified 2 different pronunciations for the name Monty.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 72.5% confident that Monty is pronounced as MAHN-tee.
-The next most likely pronunciation is MAWN-tee, at 27.5% confidence.
+Our model is 72.5% confident that Monty is pronounced as MAHN-tee, which has 2 syllables.
+The next most likely pronunciation is MAWN-tee, at 27.5% confidence, with 2 syllables.

 2